PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/bgzip.rst

 threads     Optional<Integer>  --threads                 @: Number of threads to use [1].
 ==========  =================  ============  ==========  ========================================================================================================================================================================================================================================================

+*BGZip was last updated on 2018-12-24*

-*This page was automatically generated*
+*This page was automatically generated on 2019-01-24*